Find Your Perfect School

 - The Plated Desserts of Tickets, Barcelona

-The tuition fees of each online program already include a complete recipe book in PDF format with sketches, techniques, and recipes, digital pictures of final results of all creations, equipment and tools list with hyperlinks, and a digital diploma.
+The tuition fees of each online program already include a complete recipe book in PDF format with sketches, techniques, and recipes, digital pictures of the final results of all creations, equipment, and tools list with hyperlinks, and a digital diploma.

-On the contrary, students interested to learn in person can enroll in one of the Hands-On programs offered by the pastry school:
+On the contrary, students interested in learning in person can enroll in one of the Hands-On programs offered by the pastry school: